amitavdas/oc/README.md

 oc\
 Optimum Colour

-This is a small program.\
-Written in Python.\
-It prints list of suitable foreground colour candidets for a terminal with\
+This program prints list of suitable foreground colour candidets for a terminal\
-given background colour in descending order based on contrast ratio (cr) as\
+with given background colour in descending order based on contrast ratio (cr)\
-defined by `WCAG 2.0`.\
+as defined by `WCAG 2.0`.

 Nothing is Guaranteed to work.
-See License.\
+See License.

-**Only the colors in terminal's colour palette from `16 to 255` is considered.**\
+**Only the colors in terminal's colour palette from `16 to 255` is considered.**

 It uses the terminal's colour palette for this task.\
 So it takes a background colour e.g. `./oc 200` or `./oc 1d1f21` and then\